MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step1im.PNG)

 3. Drag the prefab (represented by a blue box) named "PressableButton" into your hierarchy.

-> TODO note - tell users to zoom out so they can read the buttons
+   > Note: If you get a message about “importing TMP Essentials” please import it at this time.
+If TMP Essentials was not already part of your project, you may need to repeat this step after importing TMP Essentials, otherwise button text may not appear.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step3im.PNG)

->Note: If you get a message about “importing TMP Essentials” please import it at this time.
-If TMP Essentials was not already part of your project, you may need to repeat this step after importing TMP Essentials, otherwise button text may not appear.

-> TODO - update tutorial with pressable button - update screenshots accordingly.

-4. Double click the “PressableButton” game object (which should now be in your BaseScene hierarchy) to view it in your scene, as shown in the image below.
+4. Double click the “PressableButton” game object (which should now be in your BaseScene hierarchy) to view it in your scene, as shown in the image below (your button graphics may appear different than the image below).

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step4im.PNG)